spaghetti-coder/linux-helper/README.md

     pointed libs, while path to the lib is relative to LIBS_PATH directory
   * Everything after '# .LH_NOSOURCE' comment in the sourced files is ignored for sourcing
-  * Sourced code is embraced with comment
+  * Sourced code is wrapped with comment.
+To avoid wrapping use '# .LH_SOURCE_NW:path/to/lib.sh' comment
   * Shebang from the sourced files are removed in the resulting file

   USAGE: